lzell/16by9/README.md

 ## About
-Puts a 16:9 aspect ratio mask on your Mac.
-The unmasked 16:9 area includes the menu bar.
+Puts a mask over any part of the screen that is outside of 16:9.
+The unmasked area includes the menu bar.

 Here is a screenshot: